srpsrp/Jobmatch-Tampermonkey/README.md

 Features:

-- javascript validation on the length of avtivities
+- javascript validation on the length of notes
 - warning of idle session timeout if you edit a note
 - onscreen display of idle time
 - improved styling and removal of icky DWP nonsense